saleor/saleor-email-templates/README.md

 The `source` directory contains [MJML](https://mjml.io/) templates.
 Those `.mjml` files need to be compiled to HTML and put into the `compiled` directory before they can be used.

 To compile the emails you need to have Node.js 10.x or later installed.
-See the [Node.js installation instructions](https://nodejs.org/en/download/package-manager/) for instructions.
+Refer to the [Node.js installation instructions](https://nodejs.org/en/download/package-manager/).

 Saleor uses [Handlebars](https://handlebarsjs.com/) as a templating language.